cematsu/Wiremock/README.md

 Wiremock Example - Starting wiremock
 ----------

-To go through this example follow the steps below Create a folder in your computer to store the example files Open the command line and navigate to that folder run the command below:
+To go through this example create a folder in your computer to store the example files.
+Open the command line and navigate to that folder run the command below:

     git clone https://github.com/cematsu/Wiremock.git

-on the command line start wiremock using the command below:
+On the command line navigate to the "Wiremock" folder and start wiremock using the command below:

     java -jar wiremock-standalone-2.24.1.jar --port 7777